True-Demon/true-demon.github.io/_posts/2019/2019-06-04-oscp-journey-pt4-i-tried-harder.md

 # The FINAL final attempt

 After falling short during my previous attempt at the OSCP due to failing to properly extrapolate my process during the report, I was resolved to succeed on this one final attempt.
 Like several exam attempts before, I prepared with a checklist and all of my scripts ahead of time.
 I did not bother buying more time in the labs as I had already gone through all the final boxes and knew I had the knowledge.
-After all, I had
+After all, I had blown through 4 of the boxes in under half a day.
+All I had to do was to not screw up the report.

 When I finally had the exam vpn opened up to me for my final exam, I never tried harder in my life.
 I was sick of failing this exam and hearing the words "try harder" all the time.
 Hearing that mantra made me want to vomit, and I never wanted to have to hear it again after that day.